 We closely follow CDC and OSHA guidelines, and proudly exceed Occupational Safety and Health Association (OSHA) standards when cleaning private homes as well as public buildings and businesses.

-If a reinfection occurs, it’s usually because of how outbreaks spread outside the treated site.
+If reinfection occurs, it’s usually because of how outbreaks spread outside the treated site.
 Virus contagion varies depending on how the enveloped virus or non-enveloped virus is transmitted.
-This is why professional disinfection in public places is just as important as residential sanitation.
+This is why professional disinfection in public places is just as important as residential sanitization.

 The decontamination process can vary depending on the condition of the home.
 Our crew will enter the home in approved hazmat PPE to document and assess the scene.
 The property will be assessed based on the square footage of the area, the cleanup required, the condition of the home, and how long it will take to remove debris.
 You will be required to authorize all services before we begin work.

 Our typical decontamination process looks like:

 An initial assessment will go over the square footage of the house, the condition of the house, and the entire scene.
 Per OSHA standards, cleaners will enter the house wearing PPE approved for enveloped viruses (e.g. disposable gloves, protective eyewear, a N95 mask, and approved suits).

 During the initial assessment, photos and notes will be taken of the scene.
 Photos and notes are used to quote accurate estimates and allow us to restore work areas to their original condition.